Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 with $L$ given by~\eqref{EqISysLinOp}; this is well-known to violate the \emph{null condition} introduced by Christodoulou~\cite{ChristodoulouGlobalSolutionsSmallData} and Klainerman~\cite{KlainermanNullCondition}.
 From our compactified perspective, the issue is the following.
 For $u\in\cX^\infty$, the linearization $L_u=L-2\rho^{-1}(\pa_1 u)\pa_1$ is, to leading order as a b-operator,

 so the indicial root at $\scri^+$ is shifted from $0$ to $\pa_1 u|_{\scri^+}$.
 Therefore, a step $L_u v=-P(u)$ in the Newton iteration scheme~\eqref{EqISysSolv} does not give $v\in\cX^\infty$.
 A Picard iteration, solving $L_0 v=-P(u)$ would, due to the leading term of $\rho^{-1}(\pa_1 u)^2$ of size $\rho_I^{-1}$, cause $v$ to have a logarithmic leading term when integrating the analogue of~\eqref{EqISysLinTransport}.
-Neither iteration scheme closes, and this will remain true for any modification of the space $\cX^\infty$, e.g.\ by including leading terms involving higher powers of $\log\rho_I$.
+Neither iteration scheme closes, and this will remain true for any modification of the space $\cX^\infty$, e.g.\ if one allowed elements of $\cX^\infty$ to have leading terms involving higher powers of $\log\rho_I$.
 In fact, solutions of global versions of this equation blow up in finite time \cite{JohnBlowupQuasi}.